 Rarely do I put ice into a smoothie.
 I don’t like the freeze on my throat and my blender doesn’t do ice well.
 So a shake it is.
 And a good one at that.
 I always did like milk shakes, till McDonald’s changed the landscape with their impossible to draw through a straw shakes that were more like soft-serve ice-cream in a drinking cup.
 How dare they!!

-New breakfast and lunch regimen: After drinking a 12 oz. glass of filtered water taken with a capsule of red cayenne pepper for pain control upon rising (I think the capsaicin is helping to a degree so I keep on it).
-After getting all groomed up I make a milkshake.
+New breakfast and lunch regimen: After drinking a 12 oz. glass of filtered water taken with a capsule of red cayenne pepper for pain control upon rising (I think the capsaicin is helping to a degree so I keep on it) I make a milkshake.
 Today it is spicy so I’m thinking I’ll stick with this version for a period of time till it bores me, while subbing in various plant milks for variety.
 Give it a try; you might like it too.

 Banana, cilantro and carrot juice blended till smooth with turmeric and low calorie almond milk!
 Sprinkled with nutmeg.
 Mild, pleasant flavors that make the throat feel good first off in the morning!
 It’s going to be a good day!
 I’m going to make it that way!
 Not much fat in this smoothie!